 The game against Australia remains one of the highlight’s in my time supporting Hull.
 I have been lucky in seeing us win just about everything and this would have been the Cream on the top of the largest cake ever.
-That Australian team is still hailed as one of the best touring sides ever and we so very nearly beat them that night.
+That Australian team is still hailed as one of the best touring sides ever, they revolutionised rugby league, and Hull so very nearly beat them that night.
 In my head we did.
 We should have, and no-one will ever forget it.

 Hull XIII: Gary Kemble, Dane O’Hara, Steve Evans, James Leuluai, Paul Prendiville, David Topliss, Tony Dean, Mick Harrision, Keith Bridges, Paul Rose, Wayne Proctor, Lee Crooks, Mick Crane.
 Bench: Barry Banks, Mick Sutton.

 Tries: Topliss.
 Goals: Crooks 2